jesuisse/godot-radial-menu-control/README.md

 The plugin does not have any third-party dependencies.
 This section is provided for those who want to trim the code down to the absolute minimum number of files required.

-You *must* include the LICENSE file.
+   1. You *must* include the LICENSE file.

-The main work is done by the script `RadialMenu.gd`.
-It has several internal dependencies:  `drawing_library.gd` and `dark_default_theme.tres` are required (via preload).
+   2. The main work is done by the script `addons/RadialMenu/RadialMenu.gd`.
+It has several internal dependencies:  `drawing_library.gd` and `dark_default_theme.tres` are required.
 You need to copy at least these three files into your own projects to get a working RadialMenu control.
 Also copy the `addons/RadialMenu/icons` folder or create your own.
-The icons inside it are referenced in the code and there is currently no way to reconfigure these except by changing the relevant constants at the top of `RadialMenu.gd`, but replacing the icons with your own should work.
+The icons inside it are referenced in the code and there is currently no way to reconfigure these except by changing the relevant constants at the top of `RadialMenu.gd`, but simply replacing the icons will work.

+   3. `addons/RadialMenu/RadialMenu.tscn` is optional; it is only needed if you want to create RadialMenus by _instancing_ this scene.

- `radial_menu_plugin.gd` and `plugin.cfg` are there for plugin initialisation if you want to use the RadialMenu control via the Godot plugin system.
+   4. `radial_menu_plugin.gd` and `plugin.cfg` are there for plugin initialisation if you want to use the RadialMenu control via the Godot plugin system.
+Otherwise they are optional.

  All other files, including those under `addons/RadialMenu/Demo`, are optional.

 Known Bugs and Caveats